 I write this from my wheelchair in my shared facility room, and with a heart full of hope.
 Could I be going home soon?

-Part of Biden’s $400 billion for Long-term Care Services will be spent on home and community-based alternatives (HCBS) that seek to provide caregiver help to people who need significant assistance- at home as opposed to in nursing homes or group homes.
+Part of Biden’s $400 billion for Long-term Care Services would have been spent on home and community-based alternatives (HCBS) that seek to provide caregiver help to people who need significant assistance- at home as opposed to in nursing homes or group homes.
+But the infrastructure bill it was included in didn’t pass.

 Services can include home visits from nurses or occupational therapists; assistance with personal care; attendance at adult day centers; help with cooking, cleaning and other chores, and more.